 English language (contains the root text in Tibetan), 160 pages.
 If you would like a copy of this book posted to you, please contact me or the LTWA.
-You can also purchase it on Amazon and other online book sellers.
 All proceeds go to the LTWA.

 2) Eight Swirling Spears by Gotsangpa with commentary by HE 10th Sangye Nyenpa Rinpoche.
 Translated and edited by Adele Tomlin, Dakini Publications, copyright 2019.

-The text is an extremely precise, profound and clear explanation and presentation of the main points of the empty-of-other view and succinctly captures the central points that need to be understood.
+This text (click on the link for details) is an extremely precise, profound and clear explanation and presentation of the main points of the empty-of-other view and succinctly captures the central points that need to be understood.
 From this text, it is clear that Khyentse Wangpo follows the view of the Jonang Dolpopa, opening the text with the lines: